scktom/finalCapstone/Capstone Project - Variables and Control Structures/README.md

 3. The number of months they plan to take to repay the bond

 **Output:**
-Calculating the monthly payment ammount with number of months
+Calculates the monthly payment ammount with number of months

 ![Home loan](https://github.com/scktom/finalCapstone/blob/master/Capstone%20Project%20-%20Variables%20and%20Control%20Structures/home_loan.png)